GotEmCoach/ecar-challenge/README.md

 1. How many unique `"action"` values are there?
 2. List the number of occurrences of each `"action"` value in the sample data.
 3. Give a breakdown on how many `"src_ip"`s are IPv4 vs IPv6.
-(Hint: you may need to also keep track of cases where this does not apply)
+(Hint: you may need to also keep track of cases where this does not apply for cases of missing or invalid data)
 4. How many records are there with the `"dest_ip"` in the 224.0.0.0/8 subnet.

-Print statements when executing the solution are sufficient for answering the above questions, but be sure they are clearly labeled.
+Answers should be printed to standard output when running your solution program.
+Be sure each question response is clearly labeled.

 ## Submission

-Submit a GitHub Pull Request (PR) to this repository containing your solution.
+Fork this repository for your own work, and submit a GitHub Pull Request (PR) to this repository containing your solution.
 The solution PR should consist of the following:

 1. Source code containing the solution